-Biden’s top diplomat tries to sell European allies on end of war in Afghanistan
+NATO backs Biden’s plan to withdraw from Afghanistan

 For years, many NATO members, especially Germany, indicated that any withdrawal must be based on the conditions on the ground in Afghanistan.
 But the Biden administration made clear on Tuesday that this would not be the standard.

-“What we will not do is use our troops as bargaining chips,” said the senior official who briefed reporters.
+Austin, did not respond to a question at the news conference about his own recent statements that withdrawal would be “conditions-based.”

-U.S. officials acknowledged that the decision confronting Biden was difficult.
-While a departure could reduce the possibility of a long-sought peace agreement between the Taliban and the Afghan government, time had shown that the presence of U.S. troops provided insufficient leverage for a deal and staying risked exposing U.S. troops to Taliban attacks.
+“I fully support his decision,” Austin said of Biden.
+“Our troops have accomplished the mission they were sent to achieve.”
+Asked if U.S. military leaders agreed on the departure, Austin said he would not speak for them.
+“What I can tell you is this was an inclusive process,” he said of internal administration decision-making, “and their voices were heard, their concerns taken into consideration as the president made his decision.”

-Strong reservations about the fate of Afghanistan remain, but European diplomats acknowledged that staying in the country indefinitely was unsustainable logistically and politically.
+Strong reservations about the fate of Afghanistan remain, but European diplomats acknowledged that staying in the country indefinitely was unsustainable, logistically and politically.

 “As long as the U.S. consults, gives at least a veneer of co-decision, and withdraws responsibly enough that it doesn’t leave the Europeans high and dry, then the Europeans won’t be hard to deal with on this issue,” said Jeremy Shapiro, research director at the European Council on Foreign Relations.
-“In the end the Europeans went in Afghanistan for America and NATO, they’ll accept to leave for the same reasons.”
+“In the end, the Europeans went in Afghanistan for America and NATO, they’ll accept to leave for the same reasons.”